jkstocchero/jkshepp.com/README.md

 # jkshepp.com
 Portfolio site for Joell Shepperson<br/>
-_UX Architect, MVP Designer, Ice Cream Enthusiast._
+_Director of Product Innovation & Experience._

-All content and portfolio images are original works, created during my 12+ year career in UX, Product Management and Design.<br/>
+All content and portfolio images are original works, created during my 16+ year career in Product.<br/>